matomo-org/developer-documentation/docs/Hooks.md

 - [Segments.getKnownSegmentsToArchiveForSite](#segmentsgetknownsegmentstoarchiveforsite)

 #### Segments.getKnownSegmentsToArchiveAllSites
-_Defined in [Piwik/SettingsPiwik](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php) in line [70](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php#L70)_
+_Defined in [Piwik/SettingsPiwik](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php) in line [86](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php#L86)_

-This event is triggered when the automatic archiving runs.
-You can use it to add Segments to the list of segments to pre-process during archiving.
-Segments specified in this array will be pre-processed for all websites.
+Triggered during the cron archiving process to collect segments that should be pre-processed for all websites.
+The archiving process will be launched for each of these segments when archiving data for each site.

+This event can be used to add segments to be pre-processed.
+This can be provide enhanced performance if your plugin depends on data from a specific segment.

+Note: If you just want to add a segment that is managed by the user, you should use the SegmentEditor API.

 Callback Signature:
 <pre><code>function(&amp;$segmentsToProcess)</code></pre>